danielef/Caudal/README.md

 ## Installation
-1. Generate your Streamming confir at src/mx/interware/arp/test
+1. Generate your Streamming config at src/mx/interware/arp/test
 2. Load your Streamming configuration from arp-config.edn
 3. Set ut your listeners at config/arp-config.edn
 4. Recompile with in terminal lein compile